SophieSjoberg/ca-prepcourse-3/ruby/classes.md

 class Account
 end
 ```
 This is the bare minimum code you need to write to create a class.
-Try to define and insatiate the `Account` class in `irb`:
+Try to define and instantiate the `Account` class in `irb`:

 ```bash
 $ irb